Albert-Corson/area/README.md

     - Microsoft Outlook unread mails: Get your most recent unread emails
     - Microsoft Todo list: View remaining tasks in your Todo list
 - Lorem Picsum 🖼️
-    - Lorem Picsum random Image: An inspiring image every time you load the widget
+    - Lorem Picsum random image: An inspiring image every time you load the widget
 - NewsAPI 📰
     - Top headlines: See the most recent top headlines
     - News search: Search for headlines from the past month